 - “(T)he parents’ employment responsibilities.”
 You need a job to earn income so you can have a stable home and care for your child.
 Ideally, a steady job is best for obvious reasons.
 If you or the other parent work odd or abnormal hours, that is okay.
 It is best to deal with that upfront when discussing any visitation schedule to find something that works for everyone involved, but most importantly, the best interest of the child.
 It could turn out to be that one parent may spend more time with the child because of the work schedules of you both, or maybe, a babysitter or nanny will be needed?
 It is always the preference for a biological parent to care for the children over a third party.

 Doing and saying the wrong things at the wrong time is how you can lose a custody battle.
 If your dispute is especially emotional or the issues are complicated, not having effective legal representation is also how you can lose a custody battle.
 You can also lose a custody battle if your “story” doesn’t sound logical or reasonable—or if what you put on social media undermines what you are saying.
 So be super careful about what you say and do and what you put out into the internet world.

 Retain an attorney experienced in family law.
-At MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, our lawyers have decades of experience helping families in custody cases.
+At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, our lawyers have decades of experience helping families in custody cases.

 We are committed to creating solutions that consider the concerns of all those involved.
 The best custody agreements have the children’s needs and happiness at the center.
 We are skilled negotiators who seek win-win outcomes while always representing our clients with zealous advocacy.
 To find out more about how we can help, call us at 201-880-9770.